Icinga/icinga2/doc/7-troubleshooting.md

 the following

 * File permissions on the SSL certificate files
+* Does the used CA match for all cluster endpoints?

+Examples:

     # ls -la /etc/icinga2/pki

-* Does the used CA match for all cluster endpoints?

 ### <a id="troubleshooting-cluster-message-errors"></a> Cluster Troubleshooting Message Errors